When your brand is in crisis, you need three things by your side: lots of coffee, a stress ball, and a monitoring tool.

 The social media monitoring aspects specifically will really come in handy if any disgruntled customer ever decides to rant on social media.

-Depending on the customer and the complaint, it can have serious implications.
+Depending on the customer and the complaint, it can have serious implications for your brand.
 Ignored customers might feel disrespected and level up their rant.
 So the sooner you find it, the sooner you can offer help and appease their demands.

-In those cases, a carefully crafted response is all the more important – you’re responding to something said by your own team.
+What is the role of a media monitoring system during a crisis in an organization?
+In this case, a carefully crafted response is all the more important – you’re responding to something said by your own team.

 Customers frequently find product issues before you do.
 And if lots of customers are experiencing the same problems and not getting help from you, it can quickly escalate into a big PR crisis.

-By setting up alerts for your product or services, you’ll be alerted immediately when a customer reports an issue.
-Some monitoring tools let you filter all your mentions by sentiment, to prioritize negative comments, and catch a PR crisis in its infancy.
+Through brand crisis management, and by setting up alerts for your product or services, you’ll be alerted immediately when a customer reports an issue.
+Some crisis monitoring tools let you filter all your mentions by sentiment, to prioritize negative comments, and catch a PR crisis in its infancy.

 The sooner you find out about your product issues or bugs, the sooner you can fix them, or prepare a response plan.
 This way, when it blows up and reaches the ears of journalists and big publications, you’ll have an official response ready.